John-Abbott-College/SN1-Notes/Notes/PyCharm_IDE_installation.md

 ## Python IDE

-PyCharm is one of the most popular **Python-IDE** developed by JetBrains and used for performing scripting in Python language.
-PyCharm provides some very useful features like Code completion and inspection, Debugging process, support for various programming frameworks, Package Management, etc. PyCharm provides various tools for productive development in [Python.](https://www.geeksforgeeks.org/python-programming-language/)
+[PyCharm](https://www.jetbrains.com/pycharm/) is one of the most popular **Python-IDE** developed by [JetBrains](https://www.jetbrains.com/help/pycharm/type-hinting-in-product.html#stub-type-hints) and used for performing scripting in the Python language.
+IDE stands for integrated development environment and its like an advanced text editor like word or notepad.
+An IDE is to a programmer what a cockpit is to a pilot.
+PyCharm provides some very useful features like code editing, auto-completion, mistake detections, debugging, package management, etc. PyCharm provides various tools for productive development in [Python.](https://www.geeksforgeeks.org/python-programming-language/) Learning how to use PyCharm will increase your productivity and efficiency when writing code.

 ## How to Install PyCharm

 Here is a step by step process on how to download and install PyCharm IDE on Windows:

-1. To download PyCharm visit the website https://www.jetbrains.com/pycharm/download/ and Click the “DOWNLOAD” link under the Community Section.
+1. To download PyCharm visit the [JetBrains website](https://www.jetbrains.com/pycharm/download/ ) and Click the “DOWNLOAD” link under the Community Section.

    <img src="Images/pc1.png" height="300">